Home > Coffee Drinks > Americano vs Flat White: What’s the difference?

 An Americano typically uses one espresso shot before being topped with hot water.
 The amount of water used to dilute the drink will only affect the taste, while the caffeine content remains the same.
 The caffeine in an Americano is determined by the coffee beans used, and the number of espresso shots added.

-A flat white will typically have more caffeine than a traditional Americano because it uses a double shot of espresso diluted with hot, steamed milk to get a creamy taste.
+A flat white will typically have more caffeine than a traditional Americano because it uses a double shot of espresso.
 Less milk added to the drink will produce a stronger flavor, but the caffeine content will remain the same.

 FAQs – Americano vs Flat White